 - the impact of Student Surveys

-- the role of the Student Representative System
+- the role of the Student Course Representative System

 - the work of the Student Development Committee/College Services Forum

-- actions taken by the College as published on 'You Said...We Did...'
+- actions taken by the RVC as published on 'You Said...We Did...'

 Surveys enable individual students to feedback on their experiences and provide data which is essential in supporting the enhancement of their learning experience.
-Survey findings are discussed at the relevant College Committee(s) whose membership include Student Representatives.
-College staff respond to issues raised by students and document actions to be taken through the development of annual Actions Plans.
+Survey findings are discussed at the relevant RVC Academic Committee(s) whose membership include student representatives.
+RVC staff respond to issues raised by students and document actions to be taken through publication of 'Annual Quality Improvement Reports' for each course.

-Many decisions are based on the results of feedback from students and are reported through the Colleges ‘You Said…We Did…’ intranet site.
-For example, actions taken during 2013-14 included the introduction of a College wide feedback policy and recruitment of a Lecturer in Exotics.
+Many decisions are based on the results of feedback from students and are reported through the RVCs ‘You Said…We Did…’ page on LEARN, the RVCs Virtual Learning Environment.

-- Satisfaction Survey - undergraduate students feedback on their experiences of Year 1
+- RVC Module/Strand Student Survey – enabling students to feedback on their module and strand experiences

-- Graduate Survey - 1 year after graduation, graduates feedback on how well their course prepared them for the workplace
+- RVC Graduate Survey - 1 year after graduation, graduates feedback on how well their course prepared them for the workplace.

-See the Academic Quality Assurance and Enhancement Procedural chapter 'Student, Graduate and Employer Evaluations' .
+The Academic Quality Assurance and Enhancement Procedural chapter 'Student, Graduate and Employer Evaluations' .

-Student Representatives play a pivotal role in acting as the voice of their year group and a bridge between the student body and the rest of the College/Students' Union.
-They play a vital role in improving students’ experiences by working in partnership with the College and Students Union to resolve issues and deliver change.
-Student Reps achieve personal development through specific training, working with other students/staff and remuneration including discounted SU events and payment for attending certain Committee meetings.
+Student Course Representatives play a pivotal role in acting as the voice of their year group and a bridge between the student body and the rest of the RVC/Students' Union.
+They play a vital role in improving students’ experiences by working in partnership with the RVC and Students Union to resolve issues and deliver change.
+Student Course Representatives achieve personal development through specific training, working with other students/staff and remuneration including discounted SU events and payment for attending certain RVC Academic Committee meetings.

 Elections are held by the Students Union each year during October.
-Reps are in post for 15 months until December the preceding year to enable a handover period between the new and outgoing Student Reps each autumn term.
-Current students can find contact details for their Course Reps on their course homepage of RVC Learn, the Colleges' Virtual Learning Environment.
+Representatives are in post for 15 months until December the preceding year to enable a handover period between the new and outgoing Student Reps each autumn term.
+Current students can find contact details for their Course Reps under the student voice section of LEARN, the RVCs Virtual Learning Environment.

 Training and Support Programme

-- Induction Training to equip Reps with the skills and information they need to start their role.
+- Core Induction Training session - mandatory training session to equip Reps with the skills and information they need to start their role.

-- Skills Training to support the development of specific skills to increase the effectiveness of Reps.
+- Optional Skills Training sessions - optional drop-in sessions delivered during early November, to support the development of specific skills to increase the effectiveness of Reps.

-- 'Socials’ to enable Reps to catch up, discuss key issues and meet with Senior Staff.
+- Monthly 'Keep in touch' sessions - optional drop-in sessions to enable Reps to catch up, discuss key issues and meet with Senior Staff.